ypriverol/github-paper/document/manuscript.md

 programming tasks between different remote contributors.
-Here, we introduce the main features of GitHub, a popular web-based platform which offers a free and integrated environment for hosting the source code, documentation and project-related web content for open source projects.
+Here, we introduce the main features of GitHub, a popular web-based platform which offers a free and integrated environment for hosting the source code, documentation and web page for open source projects.
 GitHub also offers paid plans for private repositories.
 GitHub relies, at its core, on the well-known and open source version control system git, designed and developed by Linus Torvalds for the development of the